Make Compost Fast With These Easy Tips

 Ease of loading/ unloading

 This varies a lot based on the individual composter design.
-A higher mounted designs will be easier to unload into a wheelbarrow.
+A higher mounted design will be easier to unload into a wheelbarrow.
 Some of the roll around varieties are easier to put material in to, but if you don't dump the material out directly into the garden then it may be more difficult to unload.

 Many gardeners like the looks of a freestanding compost pile, but many people prefer the look of an enclosed bins to keep the pile out of view.